 - installation and modernisation of technologies to reduce emissions of pollutants from stationary sources of air pollution, especially abatement technologies and other end-of-pipe technologies (e.g. fabric filters, electrostatic precipitators, etc.); - measures related to change of technological procedures for the purposes of reduction of air pollutants' emissions; - projects of replacement of obsolete combustion plants in public buildings to lowemission and energy efficient combustion plants including modernisation of the heating systems, which include the change of fuel base to low-emission fuel with the exception of biomass and other renewable energy sources92.
-Support will only go to projects replacing combustion plants representing air pollution sources and that in those cases where it is not relevant, in terms of energy efficiency, to implement other measures to increase energy efficiency of buildings.
+Support will only go to projects replacing combustion plants representing air pollution sources and that in those cases where it is not relevant, in terms of energy efficiency, to implement other measures to increase energy efficiency of buildings; - projects of replacement of old solid fuel facilities in households to low-emission and energy efficient facilities, which include the change of fuel base to low-emission fuel with the exception of biomass and other renewable energy sources.